niravnmore/sephpprojassignm/README.md

-# sephpprojassignm
+# Module-1_Core_PHP

+---
-## Core PHP
+## PHP Syntax
+---

-1. Discuss the structure of PHP script and how to embed PHP in HTML.
+### 1. Discuss the structure of PHP script and how to embed PHP in HTML.

+- PHP script is always surrounded by `<?php` and `?>`.
+- Any logic or PHP script should be present between the starting and ending PHP tags.
-PHP script is always surrounded by `<?php` and `?>`.
-This is to make the system understand the start and end of the script.
+- This is to make the system understand the start and end of the script.
-PHP can be easily embedded in an HTML using the PHP start and end tags and the file should be renamed as a '.php' file.
+- PHP can be easily embedded in an HTML using the PHP start and end tags.
+- After PHP is embedded the file should be renamed as a '.php' file as file extension.

-2. What are the rules for naming variables in PHP?
+### 2. What are the rules for naming variables in PHP?

-All PHP variables start with the `$` sign.
+- All PHP variables start with the `$` sign.
-First letter after `$` should be an alphabet or underscore.
+- First letter after `$` should be an alphabet or underscore.
+- First letter should not be a number.
-Name of the variable should contain alpha-numeric characters and underscore.
+- Name of the variable may contain alphanumeric characters and underscore only.
+- In PHP, variable names are case-sensitive so variable `$num` and `$NUM` are different.
-Variable names are case-sensitive. e.g., `$tommy`, `$page1`, `$p_24`, `$SPECIAL`, `$_999`
+- e.g., `$tommy`, `$page1`, `$p_24`, `$SPECIAL`, `$_999`

-Lab Exercise : Write a PHP script to print "Hello, World!" on a web page.
+### Lab Exercise : Write a PHP script to print "Hello, World!" on a web page.

-    <?php
-    echo <h1>Hello, World!</h1>;
-    ?>
+- File name : M1LE_01.php

+---
 ## PHP variables
+---

-1. Explain the concept of variables in PHP and their scope.
+### 1. Explain the concept of variables in PHP and their scope.

-Php is a loosely typed scripting language so we do not need to declare and define a variable and its datatype before assigning.
-We can directly assign a value to a variable and its datatype will be assigned automatically based on the provided value.
-Variables in PHP are case-sensitive.
+- PHP is a loosely typed scripting language so we do not need to declare and define a variable and its datatype before assigning.
+- We can directly assign a value to a variable and its datatype will be assigned automatically based on the provided value.
+- Variables in PHP are case-sensitive.

         <?php
         $NEW = 'Hello People';